-What happens when women join the fight?
-This paper studies the Italian Resistance in World War II, when thousands of women took on political and military roles within clandestine networks.
-Using a novel micro-level dataset on the members of the Resistance (≈ 240 000), I uncover the long-run political effects of women’s wartime agency.
-Across municipalities, higher female Resistance translated into more women running for national office and stronger support for women’s rights, with effects persisting to this day.
-Identification relies on extensive prewar controls and an instrumental variable strategy based on terrain ruggedness, which increased reliance on local women to sustain Resistance cells.
-By stepping into roles traditionally reserved for men, these women catalyzed a cultural transformation.
-The findings shed new light on how brief, salient shocks can update beliefs about gender roles and permanently alter the trajectory of women’s empowerment.
+Why do some places bring more women into politics than others?
+During the Italian Resistance against Nazi-Fascist occupation (1943-–45), and before women in Italy could vote or stand for office, tens of thousands of women joined clandestine networks and took on political and military roles.
+Drawing on a new micro-level dataset on Resistance members ($\approx240\,000$), I trace the long-run political legacy of women's wartime agency.
+Across municipalities, higher female participation in the Resistance later translated into more women running for national office and stronger support for women's rights at the ballot box.
+Identification relies on rich prewar controls and an instrumental variable strategy based on terrain ruggedness, which increased reliance on local women to sustain Resistance cells.
+The legacy reached far beyond the women who fought: mass women's associations and public commemoration carried it to the present day.
+The findings shed new light on how brief, salient shocks to female political agency can create local political capital and durably alter the trajectory of women’s political inclusion.

 2nd UniCatt Political Economy Workshop (Università Cattolica del Sacro Cuore);